 When you're planning your RRSP contribution, be sure to find out your RRSP contribution limit.
 It's also a good idea to get a copy of the latest general income tax package and do a rough cut on your income taxes so you can see what the tax benefits of different levels of RRSP contributions will be.

 It's easy to get a quick handle on the going rates for RRSPs online.
-CANOE Money, for example, has a useful RRSP rates chart that shows current RRSP rates at major financial institutions across Canada.
+The Financial Post, for example, has a useful RRSP rates chart that shows current RRSP rates at major financial institutions across Canada.

 Making RRSP Contributions Online

 If you still prefer to keep your RRSPs with Canadian banks, you can probably make this year's contribution online.
 Many Canadian financial institutions allow you to contribute to an RRSP through online banking.
 Most restrict you to already having an RRSP with the particular bank, and paying with funds from an account at the same bank.